-- 1. A basic understanding and knowledge of ethics in school psychology. - 2.
+- 1. A basic understanding and knowledge of ethics and school psychology. - 2.
 A historical perspective of U.S. and Oregon Laws and school psychology. - 3.
-A working knowledge and understanding of confidentiality, privacy, and other requirements for therapeutic interventions, record keeping, consultation, assessment, and research in schools. - 4.
-A basic understanding and knowledge of ethical and legal issues working under IDEIA, FERPA, ADA, Section 504 and other laws. - 5.
-An understanding some of the current special topics found in school consultation. - 6.
-A basic understanding and knowledge of ethical sanctions and legal liability. - 7.
-An understanding future directions in ethics, professional standards, and advocacy in school psychology.
+A working knowledge and understanding of confidentiality, privacy, and other requirements for therapeutic - interventions, record keeping, consultation, assessment, and research in schools.

+4. A basic understanding and knowledge of ethical and legal issues working under IDEIA, FERPA, ADA, Section 504 and other laws.

+5. A basic understanding and knowledge of ethical sanctions and legal liability.

+6. An understanding future directions in ethics, professional standards, and advocacy in school psychology.